June 17, 2025

 Finished the project, it detects a lot of stuff.
 Waiting for it to be accepted now.

-Reads through OpenCore's config.plist, useful for helping people with a Hackintosh NOTE: AI was used to create base64 encode function, and some debugging stuff. (although - I'm not sure if anybody would read this part?)
+Reads through OpenCore's config.plist, useful for helping people with a Hackintosh.
+Not for end users.
+Note: AI was used to create base64 encode function, and some debugging stuff.

 This was widely regarded as a great move by everyone.